Corporate Governance

 (all members)

-• Review and revision of the officer remuneration system
+• Review and deliberation of the officer remuneration system

 (Audit & Supervisory Board Members)